Sappymukherjee214/virtual-mouse-keyboard/README.md

 ---

 ## 📃 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/license/mit)

 ---